-Germans developed their own take on the legend, pronouncing the day sunny only if badgers and other animals glimpsed their own shadows.
+Germans developed their own take on the legend, pronouncing the day sunny only if badgers and other small animals glimpsed their own shadows.
 When German immigrants settled Pennsylvania in the 18th and 19th centuries, they brought the custom with them, choosing the native groundhog as the annual forecaster.

-• The first official Groundhog Day celebration took place on February 2, 1887, in Punxsutawney, Pennsylvania.
-It was the brainchild of local newspaper editor Clymer Freas, who sold a group of businessmen and groundhog hunters—known collectively as the Punxsutawney Groundhog Club—on the idea.
+The first Groundhog Day celebration in Punxsutawney was the brainchild of local newspaper editor Clymer Freas, who sold a group of businessmen and groundhog hunters—known collectively as the Punxsutawney Groundhog Club—on the idea.

 Nowadays, the yearly festivities in Punxsutawney are presided over by a band of local dignitaries known as the Inner Circle.
 Its members wear top hats and conduct the official proceedings in the Pennsylvania Dutch dialect.
 (They supposedly speak to the groundhog in “Groundhogese.”)

-For the last 30 years, residents of Vermillion, Ohio, have turned to a very different creature for their annual weather forecast: the wooly bear caterpillar.
-According to tradition, if the insects have more orange than black coloring, the upcoming winter will be mild.
+For the last 30 years, residents of Vermillion, Ohio, have turned to a very different creature for their annual weather forecast: the woolly bear caterpillar.
+According to tradition, if the bugs have more orange than black coloring in autumn, the upcoming winter will be mild.

-Also known as woodchucks, groundhogs belong to the group of large ground squirrels known as marmots.
+Also known as woodchucks, groundhogs belong to a group of large ground squirrels known as marmots.
 They grow up to 25 inches long and can live for 10 years in captivity.
 (According to legend, Punxsutawney Phil is more than 125 years old thanks to the magical punch he imbibes every summer.)